 Composite Materials Engineering

-My interest in engineering rooted from my desire at an early age to learn about and question the fundamental nature of our complex world.
-However, my passions also take me to the disc golf and tennis courts on a regular basis.
-I hope that my engineering skills will lead me to a career in the clean energy sector, where I may help preserve the land that I enjoy running, dancing and playing disc golf on.
+Max’s interest in engineering rooted from his desire at an early age to learn about and question the fundamental nature of our complex world.
+However, his passions also take him to the disc golf and tennis courts on a regular basis.

-I come from a small Wisconsin town and have come to the University of Minnesota to study chemical engineering.
-I hope to go to industry after obtaining my bachelors in chemical engineering with a minor in management.
-Though I am not sure yet what I would like to do specifically, it is my dream to work for NASA as a chemical processes/ materials engineer.
-My hobbies include playing guitar, writing music, gymnastics, and the typical spending time with my friends.
-And of course, I am the current president of MSPE Twin Cities: Student Chapter here at the U of M.
+Mike came from a small Wisconsin town to the University of Minnesota to study chemical engineering.
+He hopes to go to industry after obtaining his bachelors in chemical engineering with a minor in management.
+His dream is to work for NASA as a chemical processes/ materials engineer.